trustoverip/tswg-did-method-webs-specification/spec/whois.md

 identifier>/whois.vp`.
 The Web Server that serves the `did:webs` documents MUST respond to a request for the HTTPS `whois` URL the `Verifiable Presentation` published there by the DID Controller.
-If the controller of the `did:webs` DID has not published a `whois` Verifiable Presentation, the Web Server must respond with an HTTP `404` response ("Not Found").
+If the controller of the `did:webs` DID has not published a `whois` verifiable presentation, the Web Server must respond with an HTTP `404` response ("Not Found").

-The resolved `whois` DID URL MUST resolve to a Verifiable Presentation in which the presentation proof is signed by a key or keys from the current `did:webs` DID Document or a valid previous version of the DID Document.
-All of the Verifiable Credentials in the Verifiable Presentation MUST have the `did:webs` DID as the credential subject.
+The resolved `whois` DID URL MUST resolve to a verifiable presentation in which the presentation proof is signed by a key or keys from the current `did:webs` DID Document or a valid previous version of the DID Document.
+All of the Verifiable Credentials in the verifiable presentation MUST have the `did:webs` DID as the credential subject.

-The Verifiable Presentation may be in one of three formats:
+The verifiable presentation may be in one of three formats:

 - A W3C Verifiable Credentials Data Model Standard JSON-LD [Data Integrity Proof Verifiable Presentation].